Argentina: The great travel guide is written by Jacob Gowland Jorgensen.

 Argentines are possibly the ones who are best at English in their part of the world, for English language teaching is integrated in many schools for example in mathematics teaching.

 That said, there are also some who do not feel comfortable speaking English because they do not hear and speak it as often.

 So learn a few small words in Spanish, throw yourself into your best 'garbage Spanish' and everyone is happy.

 Summer in winter - the best travel months in Argentina

 This beautiful country is an obvious destination all year round due to the many climate zones and altitude differences.
 For example, was it something with a ski holiday in July?
 Or a beach holiday in January?

-November, December and March are all obvious months with nice weather, and January and February can also be fantastic from Buenos Aires and south, but if you are not into humid heat, you should try to avoid them, because Buenos Aires gets quite humid.
+November, December and March are all obvious months with nice weather, and January and February can also be fantastic from Buenos Aires and south.
+If you are not into humid heat, you should try to avoid the high summer in January and February, because Buenos Aires gets quite humid hot.

 April and partly May also have its charm with cooler weather and high sun in Buenos Aires, while it may snow well in July, although the weather in the middle of the day is usually at least 10 degrees and there is a lot of rain in August.
 If you're going to Patagonia, is January high season, with perfect weather to travel in.